-President-Elect Joe Biden will inherit an immigration landscape that has changed dramatically in the four years of the Trump Administration.
+President Joe Biden inherited an immigration landscape that changed dramatically in the four years of the Trump Administration.
 Under its “Buy American, Hire American” directive, the Trump Administration changed the way federal immigration laws are interpreted and enforced, leading to increased scrutiny of every conceivable aspect of legal immigration, from obtaining U.S. citizenship to coming the to the United States as a foreign student.
-In this series, we will look closely at how different facets of immigration could be impacted under President-Elect Biden’s Administration, from the Start Up Economy to Healthcare to Higher Education.
+In this series, we will look closely at how different facets of immigration could be impacted under President Biden’s Administration, from the Start Up Economy to Healthcare to Higher Education.
 In this article, learn more about the overarching potential impacts to immigration .

 The Trump Administration’s 2019 immigration reform plan left few areas of legal immigration untouched.
 His proposals would have drastically impacted immigration processes that have been bedrock to America’s immigrant history.
 By capping green cards issued each year and prioritizing work and merit-based applications, President Trump would have eliminated family-sponsored green cards for parents, adult children and siblings of U.S. citizens – the very processes that allowed First Lady Melania Trump’s parents to gain U.S. citizenship in 2018.
 Had President Trump been elected to a second term, immigration reform would have been a top priority.
 President-Elect Joe Biden’s immigration platform marks a change in tone and tenor, ushering in policies for family-based immigration that are more closely aligned to past Presidential administrations and the US’ strong immigration history of family unification.